 George Sabra’s EL PLASTICO replicates a plastic bottle on a massive scale constructed of environmentally cast concrete.
 This representation of something that generally harms marine life can instead play a direct role in helping it flourish.
 Sabra offers, “As an environmental artist I create artwork that brings to light again and again the impact our current consumption is having on our environment.
 By inviting the public in we can keep the awareness front and center stage regarding these serious environmental issues facing the ocean, land, air and human health and inspiring people to come up with positive solutions for change.”

-SAGUARO by Arizona-based artist Ghazal Ghazi is an 8-foot tall stainless steel sculpture of a cactus designed to promote thriving marine life.
+SAGUARO SAGUARO is a 10-foot tall stainless steel sculpture of a cactus designed to promote thriving marine life; designed and constructed by the team of Ghazal Ghazi, Bill Baron and Michael Ramirez.
 The saguaro cactus is a unique, famous, and distinct cactus that only grows in the Sonoran Desert, which extends into southern Arizona and the city of Tucson.
 The artist believes having a sculpture of a saguaro cactus on the bottom of the ocean floor will offer a unique juxtaposition carrying multiple layers of interpretation.
 Ghazi explains, “For one, representing the image of a plant synonymous with dry, desert heat and an environment where water is a scarce and precious resource in an underwater art museum will have divers/visitors do a double-take, since a cactus might very well be the last thing a diver would be thinking of as they swim in the ocean.
 Also, it encourages divers to reflect on how precious and scarce water is in other places around the world, even as they are literally immersed in water itself.
 This carries with it an implied value of stewardship, ecology, and sustainability.
 Furthermore, given how the sculpture will promote marine life and reef life on the actual body of the sculpture itself, it will also be a reminder of the resilience and diversity of life.
 Despite the desert’s stereotypical reputation as a barren place, it is actually teeming with life, and saguaros themselves provide shelter and refuge to many creatures in the Sonoran Desert, just as the sculpture would to marine life underwater.”

 DEPTH OF DECISION by Boston-based artist Gianna Stewart is a gesture for the ocean, a sunken series of decisions.
 Nuances to the cast concrete doors will be visible during its preview on land, and various openings in its structure and doors will serve as artificial reef for marine life.
 One door is just slightly ajar, another wide open.
 An open door is an invitation to enter or exit: a closed door is a challenge.
 A series of doors is a decision, which one to pass through if any.
 A door to the future, a door to the past.
 The work may conjure up images of Atlantis, or a flooded city.
 A door is out of place in an environment of boundless space, unbound by walls or imposing architecture.
 This series of doors, of decisions will submerge in among marine life that may wander about this unnecessary architecture.
 Useless, these doors will be forever stuck in various states of ajar, surrounded by nothing but ocean.